This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 15. What habits do you want to build this week?

 What good everyday habits do you want to practice this week?

 - wear blue light glasses while on the computer

 - limit caffeine intake

-As James Clear says in his remarkable book Atomic Habits, “small habits don’t add up, they compound.
-That’s the power of atomic habits.
-Tiny changes.
-Remarkable results.
+As James Clear says in his incredible book Atomic Habits, “Small habits don’t add up, they compound.
+That’s the power of atomic habits— tiny changes.
+Remarkable results.”

 16. What habits do you want to break this week?